-Reasonably Priced Housing, Nearby Lake Recreation and a Leisurely Pace Await Retirees in Leafy Smyrna, Tennessee
+A Leisurely Pace, Safe Neighborhoods and Nearby Lake Recreation Await Retirees in Leafy Smyrna, Tennessee

-Quiet Smyrna (population 47,000) is in rural Middle Tennessee, about 20 miles outside of Nashville.
+Quiet Smyrna (population 48,000) is in rural Middle Tennessee, about 20 miles outside of Nashville.
 It started as a farming community in the early 1800s and was later home to Sewart Air Force Base.
 Today, automobile manufacturing plays a key economic role.
-In fact, Nissan employs 8,000 blue collar and white collar employees here, something that has helped Smyrna grow by a whopping 240% in the last 10 to 15 years.
+In fact, Nissan employs 8,000 blue collar and white collar employees here, something that has helped Smyrna grow by 15% within the last decade.
 Residents are conservative, practical and hard working, and 26% of them are age 45 or better.
 Twenty-six percent hold at least a four year college degree.
-The cost of living is 6% below the national average.
+The cost of living is 7% above the national average.
 The crime rate meets the national average, and the city is racially diverse.

 Smyrna boasts a bit of antebellum and Civil War history as well, as this area was once dotted by cotton and tobacco plantations.
 The Sam Davis Home, one of the most significant, is a state historical site.
 Built along the Stewarts Creek in 1820, it is open for tours and houses a museum.